 Monthly Literacy Meetings.
-Looking at student writing pieces at 4 of the 10 Literacy Coach-PLC meetings
+Looking at student writing pieces at Literacy Coach-PLC meetings

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.